 To enjoy hearty homemade pancakes any time, we’ve put together ideas from simple to indulgent.
 Whether you like your pancakes as big as your plate, small as silver dollars, or maybe shaped like characters from Toy Story 4, it all starts with a basic pancake batter recipe.

 To get the fluffiest pancakes, make the batter right before cooking and pour it on a heated griddle.
 To check for doneness, gently lift with an adorable Disney•Pixar Toy Story 4 Hamm Pancake Flipper to take a peek and check for that golden-brown underside before you flip it.
 Then give each pancake one flip.

-To get more pancakes on the table faster, use this fun shaker bottle and a double burner griddle.
+To get more pancakes on the table faster, use a double burner griddle.
 Then, it’s time to customize, turning a basic pancake recipe into a new family favorite.
-Here are seven pancake toppings ideas to get you started.

 - Craft pretty brunch pancakes.
 For special occasions or when hosting a brunch, you can step it up by making fancy butter pats.
 Just spread room-temperature butter in a candy mold and refrigerate.